Harpreet-Paul/Predicting-Poker-Hand-Strength/README.md

 For the sake of visualization, we plot raise counts in the range of 0-5 raises against hand strength.
 In the preflop stage, there is a strong positive relationship between raising or not raising and hand strength, but no clear relationship between hand strength and additional raises.
 In the flop, there is a moderately positive relationship between raising or not raising and hand strength, but no clear relationship between hand strength and additional raises.
 In the turn, there is a weakly positive relationship between raising or not raising and hand strength, but no clear relationship between hand strength and additional raises.
 In the river stage, there is no relationship between number of raises and hand strength.

 The next set of features we generated were the amounts bet by a player in each stage of betting.
 Our assumption was that higher bet amounts should be indicative of a stronger pocket and lower bet amounts should be indicative of a weaker pocket.

+Again, we see a number of very high leverage points in plotting the spread of the total bet amounts.
+Nearly all the total bets amounts are below 250 and an overwhelming majority of them are lower than 120.
+To get a view of the spread without the high leverage points, we plot the distribution of total bet amounts for bet amounts lower than 250.
+We see that total bets in the rage of 60 to 75 are most common, but overall there is a lot of spread in the distribution of the total bet amounts -- the standard deviation of total bet amounts is more than 40.

 As with the betting actions, we visualized the spread of the betting amounts and then plotted betting amounts against hand strengths to test our assumptions.